NickGuzi/HTML-and-CSS-Projects/README.md

 # HTML and CSS Projects
- This is a display of sample websites I made using HTML and CSS during my time attending the Tech Academy
+ This is a display of sample websites and practice files I made using HTML and CSS during my time attending the Tech Academy

 ## Projects
 - [Arms and Armor Site](#arms-and-armor-site)